🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 by Segway Navimow

-The Segway Navimow X430 launched May 2026 as the 1-acre entry point to Navimow's new X4 platform.
+Segway Navimow launched the X4 series at CES January 2026, with the X430 positioned as the 1-acre entry point to the new platform.
 The X430 shares 100% of the X450 flagship's hardware — same 4WD Xero-Turn AWD drive system rated to 84% (40°) slopes, same 17-inch dual-deck cutting system with 12 blades, same VisionFence 360° RGB + ToF obstacle detection (200+ types), same EFLS 3.0 Network RTK + 360° VSLAM + VIO navigation, same 0.75–4 inch cutting height range.
 The only difference is the coverage cap — 1 acre instead of 1.5 — which saves owners $500.
 For sub-1-acre lots, the X430 delivers the full X4 generation capability without paying for capacity you won't use.
-We've ordered a Navimow X4 unit for first-hand testing; this review is built from the X4 reviewer's guide and product-page specs, with a substantial first-hand update planned for late 2026.
+Our X4 unit arrived 2026-05-14 and first-hand observation is underway on a mixed-grass test lawn; quantitative results (slope, noise, cut quality, runtime) are being captured for a substantial update in late 2026.

 4.7 / 5